 Companies also are committed to open and transparent reporting and submit annual data on their progress toward meeting performance measure goals.
 This information is made publicly available on this website.

-- Responsible Care companies have reduced process safety incidents by 58 percent over the past 18 years.
+- Responsible Care companies have reduced process safety incidents by 51 percent since 1995.

 » view all statistics from the Responsible Care fact sheet